 Innovation comes in various flavors.
 Revolutionary, evolutionary and incremental.
-The connected web has been a revolution that is in par with any other innovation in the history of man kind.
+The connected web has been a revolution that is on par with any other innovation in the history of mankind.
 When revolutionary change happens it can spur a whole host of evolutionary and incremental changes.

 The world of IOT is happening at a vary rapid rate.
-The need to monitor systems and devices has always been critical and needed physical presence.
-This is even more applicable in a health related setting.
+The need to monitor systems and devices has always been critical and a needed physical presence.
+This is even more applicable in a health-related setting.

 Monitoring devices and tracking anomalies and exceptions is just the beginning.
 The resolution of the exceptions may need a number of disparate stake holders to be involved.

 The evolution of social collaboration is paving the way for the possibility of the next generation of exception handling mechanisms.
 The simple page has been replaced with group text messages.
 With the evolution of social networking tools this is rapidly moving into the next phase of possibilities.